passbolt/passbolt_selenium/README.md

 ### Running locally

-Before running the E2E tests, be sure you have Chrome and Firefox Nightly as installed.
+Before running the E2E tests, be sure you have Chrome, Microsfot Edge and Firefox Nightly as installed.

-You have to build a local version of Passbolt browser extension for both browsers.
+You have to build a local version of Passbolt browser extension for all browsers.
 To do this, first you need to checkout the Passbolt browser extension [repository](https://github.com/passbolt/passbolt_browser_extension) and go to the passbolt-browser-extension folder.

-For Chrome, run the command:
+For Chrome and Microsoft Edge, run the command:

 ```shell
 grunt build-chrome-debug